aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 In Overview, you can see `test status`*(passed/failed)*, `run time`, `test steps`, `failures`, `auto healed` and `time saved`.

 We also support videos for all our testcases, as you can see below.
+Rather than writing out a detailed explanation each time, we decided to show what really happens automatically with a video.
+We hope it helps make Unit Tests like this easier for you to read, write and understand!

 ![Filter](/img/overview.png)

-If you want to share your test with your colleague and allow them to see the test, edit/add steps, run the simulator, and modify variables,...
-Yes, it's possible - Wring allows you to generate a shareable url.
+You can generate a shareable url that only you have control.
+Wring allow you to generate a shareable url and share your test with your colleague and allow them to see the test, edit/add steps, run the simulator, and modify variables.

+It's a good idea to share your tests with colleagues.
+That way they can see what you were doing and make sure they don't make the same mistake again.
+You can also get away with leaving out all the details by sharing a test scenario with a detailed description, along with any bugs or steps that need to be fixed.

 ![Filter](/img/share.png)